fullcalendar/fullcalendar/packages/web-component/README.md

 </html>
 ```

+The `shadow` attribute is necessary for rendering the calendar within its own shadow DOM.
+This is recommended.

-It is also possible to set an `options` *property* on the DOM element.
+It is possible to set an `options` *property* on the DOM element.
 This property is a real JavaScript object, not merely a JSON string.

 ```js
 const fullCalendarElement = document.querySelector('full-calendar')